César Garcia, AP Colombia reporter, dies after illness at 61

 Vivian Sequera, another longtime former colleague, noted that, “He could cross invisible borders.
 You saw in his face he had no ulterior motives.”

-García never turned down an assignment and eagerly deploying to wherever was needed.
+García never turned down an assignment and eagerly deployed to wherever was needed.

 “He was an enormously talented, curious, gregarious, well-connected journalist who at the same time was humble, didn’t puff out his chest and was extremely generous with sharing information,” said Andrew Selsky, a former Colombia bureau chief.